zavoloklom/dnd-flavored-markdown/content/en.md

 carry his ashes home and lay him to rest there.

 Because of recent attacks on merchant vessels and dangers along the coast, sea travel is temporarily closed.
 The only way to Karthal is overland, through the Holy Empire.
-The party decides to make landfall at **San-Soprigal** and continue by road.
+The party decides to make landfall at **San Soprigal** and continue by road.

 This introduction sets the table’s tone and briefly explains the backdrop.